matthewquinn/npm-ramda/README.md

 TypeScript's type definitions for [Ramda](https://github.com/ramda/ramda)

 ## Why
-This only has the dist folder removed from gitignore.
+This clone only has the dist folder removed from gitignore.

 This is a hack to try get [lerna](https://github.com/lerna/lerna) and typescripts module resolution to play nice with ramda's types.